About the Leopold Center's annual RFP

-For the LCSA RFP, these two main categories are divided into 10 subject portals (long-standing core interests) and five specific focus areas (varied by year).
+For the LCSA RFP, these two main categories are divided into 10 subjects and five focus areas (varies by year).
 The LCSA will give priority to pre-proposals whose outcomes contribute to increased resilience on Iowa landscapes and demonstrate a systems approach to the identified problem or situation rather than investigating single-tactic solutions.
 Innovative research and project ideas are highly encouraged.
 Projects may be one to three years duration.

 The Center encourages pre-proposals in these areas:

 - Farming options for a more diverse landscape

 - How to increase adoption of conservation practices

 - Challenges to beginning farmers